AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-37874-fixed-discount-not-applied-to-entire-cart.md

 ---
-title: "MDVA-37874: Fixed discount not applied to entire cart"
+title: 'MDVA-37874: Fixed discount not applied to entire cart'
-description: "The MDVA-37874 patch fixes the issue when the **fixed discount amount** for the whole cart is incorrectly applied to a bundle product containing more than one option.
+description: The MDVA-37874 patch fixes the issue when the **fixed discount amount** for the whole cart is incorrectly applied to a bundle product containing more than one option.
 This patch is available when the [Quality Patches Tool (QPT)](https://devdocs.magento.com/guides/v2.4/comp-mgr/patching.html#mqp) 1.0.24 is installed.
 The patch ID is MDVA-37874.
-Please note that the issue is scheduled to be fixed in Adobe Commerce version 2.4.3."
+Please note that the issue is scheduled to be fixed in Adobe Commerce version 2.4.3.
+exl-id: a1c414f0-b654-4b18-b502-47351513ddfa
 ---
 # MDVA-37874: Fixed discount not applied to entire cart

 The MDVA-37874 patch fixes the issue when the **fixed discount amount** for the whole cart is incorrectly applied to a bundle product containing more than one option.
 This patch is available when the [Quality Patches Tool (QPT)](https://devdocs.magento.com/guides/v2.4/comp-mgr/patching.html#mqp) 1.0.24 is installed.
 The patch ID is MDVA-37874.
 Please note that the issue is scheduled to be fixed in Adobe Commerce version 2.4.3.